 - A-list: hạng A

-2. How do people become famous?
+2. How to become famous?

 There are many means by which one can become well known.
 For starters, in any field, you can work your way up and hone your skills and eventually be recognized for your excellence and achievements.
 But of course, it’s harder to be recognized when you’re a very good chef than when you’re a very good actor.
 Another way to be famous is to appear in a viral story or video on social media.
 This kind of fame is difficult to sustain as trends fade quickly.
 The last that I can think of is to appear in talent shows such as the “Vietnam’s Got Talents” shows, The Voice, and my favorite, “Sing My Song”.
 In these shows, you can showcase your talent and if you’re lucky you can be famous quite rapidly too.